lorsim/todo-list-app-frontend/README.md

 This is the frontend for the Todo List application, built with Next.js and Tailwind CSS.

+## Prerequisites
+- The backend repository https://github.com/lorsim/todo-list-app-backend should be running for this frontend to work.
+Ensure that the backend is up and running before starting the frontend.

 ## Setup Instructions
 1. Clone the repository:
    ```bash